-The Fund recognises allowance for expected credit losses ("ECL") on investments measured at amortised cost (i.e. Sukuks and Murabaha placements).
+The Fund recognises allowance for expected credit losses ("ECL") on investments measured at amortised cost.

 The Fund obtains probability of default ("PD") for each security from Bloomberg based on the tenure of the placement.
 The Fund has also assumed a loss given default ("LGD") of 50% based on experience and best estimate.